 Clear Cache Memory

-Cache memory usually stores some information and data about the app or tool that you use recently thus, helping it retrieving the data much quicker.
-Although it is helpful, it has been hindering with the performance of the smartphones lately.
+Cache memory usually stores some information and data about the app or tool that you use recently thus, helping it retrieve the data much quicker.
+Although it is helpful, it has been hindering the performance of smartphones lately.
 Clearing the cache memory will optimize the phone and hopefully, it will fix the screen flickering issue as well.
 The cache can also cause problems if it is corrupted or damaged and therefore, erasing it is the best choice.
 To clear cache, simply visit ‘Settings > Storage’ on your phone an4d then, tab onto the ‘Cache Memory’.
 This will show a dialog box prompting to delete the memory or not.
 Confirm it and the cache memory will be deleted off the phone.

 Wipe Cache Partition